Who am I?

 I was born in London, England in 1968 and when I was five, my parents decided to immigrate to New Zealand.
 Growing up in New Zealand meant we were able enjoy all that the great outdoors had to offer, such as tramping, rafting, horse riding and canoeing.

 I attended Victoria University in Wellington and graduated with a BSc in Geology and Geochemistry in 1989 and then gained Honours in Geology in 1990.
 The following year I moved down to Christchurch to do a Masters degree at Canterbury University, studying a set of volcaniclastic rocks on Banks Peninsula (check out my thesis), and I have been here ever since.
 I graduated in 1993 but decided to stay on in Christchurch because it is such a great place to live.
-I have been working as a geologist in the coalfields of Australia, but with the downturn in the mining industry, I’m now looking for new challenges.
+I have been working FIFO as a geologist in the coalfields of Australia, but recently went for a change of lifestyle and am now working as a ground water field technician and enjoying being home more often.

 I went on Outward Bound in 1993 and was part of Cook 346 Watch and this inspired me to do more kayaking.
 I joined the WWCC in 2000 and now feel reasonably comfortable on grade 3+ rapids.
 I have paddled most of the major rivers around Canterbury as well as a number of the runs on the West Coast and around Murchison.
 I really enjoy helping out with multi-sport races, safety boating and helping others safely enjoy white water kayaking.